 When do revaluations happen?

 The Marlborough District was revalued by Quotable Value on 15 August 2020.
-These values will apply from the 2021-2022 rating year, as from 1 July 2021.
+These values applied from the 2021-2022 rating year, and apply for the current rating year.
 The rating capital value is the likely price a property could have sold for as at 15 August 2020.

 With the exception of the Wairau Valley rivers works rates and the Kenepuru Road Rate, all other rates levied on property values are based on land value.